vwhope/once-and-done/README.md

 * Defined/passed properties "props"
 * Used JSX syntax that combines markup and code
 * Rendered images both local and public
-* Deployed project using Heroku
+* Deployed project using gitHub pages

 **Setup to run application on your system**
 * React.js must be installed on your system